Aviteshmurmu19/DeepfakeusingRoop/README.md

-# DeepfakeusingRoop
+# Deepfake Using Roop
-Implementation s0md3v/roop in Google Colab
+Implementation of s0md3v/roop in Google Colab